mossblaser/recipe_grid/docs/source/language_reference.rst

     Statement ::= [OutputList ("=" | ":=")] LTRExpression EndOfLine
     OutputList ::= String ("," String)+

-A Statement defines a tree within a recipe and this tree may define sub recipe.
+A Statement defines a tree within a recipe which might (or might not) define sub recipe.

-A sub recipe is defined when an OutputList is given or when the LTRExpression defines a recipe tree containing any number of Steps and a single Ingredient.
+A sub recipe is defined if an OutputList is given or when the LTRExpression defines a recipe tree containing any number of Steps and a single Ingredient.

 When an output list is given, a sub recipe with the named outputs is created.